COMPETITIVE GOVERNANCE

 The Military Authorization Agency (MAA) Sector is established.

-The purpose of the MAA Sector is to authorize everyone with inherent governmental power within the Foreign Protection System.
+The purpose of the MAA Sector is to authorize all individuals and entities within the Foreign Protection System.

 The MAA Sector Board authorizes everyone within Sectors 6, 7, 8, 9, and 10; no entity may exercise inherent governmental powers without MAA authorization as defined by the MAA Rating System

-Every person within Sectors 6,7,8,9, and 10, including employees and subcontractors with military or governmental powers, as defined by the relevant Rating Systems, must swear allegiance to America, the US Constitution, the DFP, the CIC, and the MAA with clear guidelines on the authorization of each representative body and their top executive leaders.
+Every person within Sectors 6, 7, 8, 9, and 10, including employees and subcontractors with military or governmental powers, as defined by the relevant Rating Systems, must swear allegiance to America, the US Constitution, the DFP, the CIC, and the MAA, with clear guidelines governing the authorization of each representative body and its top executive leaders.

 The MAA Sector has Original-Authority at the Sector Board level.